Mariana Valverde

 Mariana Valverde is a Canadian criminologist and sociologist.
 She is currently a professor in the Centre for Criminology and Sociolegal Studies at the University of Toronto.
 Her research mainly focuses on the sociology of law.
 She is also an occasional contributor to Spacing magazine.

 In 2000 Mariana Valverde won the Herbert Jacob book prize from the Law and Society Association for her book Diseases of the Will: Alcohol and the Dilemmas of Freedom (Cambridge University Press, 1998).

-Mariana Valverde is the daughter of Spanish poet and philosopher José María Valverde.